managedcoder/BotFrameworkAccelerators/README.md

 Shows how to embed a Web Chat control on a web page without exposing the bot secret

 ## [Add Multiturn QnA to a Virtual Assistant](MultiturnQnAMaker)
-Shows how to enable QnA follow-on prompts in a Virtual Assistant bot
+Shows how to enable QnA follow-on prompts in a bot created using the Virtual Assistant template